TobikoData/sqlmesh/docs/quickstart/cli.md

 The target environment has been updated successfully
 ```

+SQLMesh performs three actions when applying the plan:

+- Creating and storing new versions of the models
+- Evaluating/running the models
+- Virtually updating the plan's target environment

+Line 2 provides a progress bar and elapsed time for the first step of creating new model versions (very fast in this simple project).
+Line 4 reports that the first step has completed.

+Lines 6-8 show the run time for each model in the project.
+Line 9 provides a progress bar and total elapsed time for the second step of evaluating the models.
+Line 11 reports that the second step has completed.

-Lines 2-4 show the completion percentage and run time for each model (very fast in this simple example).
-Line 8 shows that the `prod` environment now points to the tables created during model execution.
+Line 13 provides a progress bar and total elapsed time for the third step of virtually updating the plan's target environment.
+Line 15 reports that the third step has completed and the `prod` environment now points to the tables created during model execution.

 You've now created a new production environment with all of history backfilled.